Hormones and Weight Loss: Understanding How They Affect Each Other - A Comprehensive Guide

 Understanding the interplay between ghrelin, leptin, and growth hormone releasing hormone, the hormones that regulate hunger, fullness, and growth, can be a game-changer in your weight management strategy.
 Ghrelin, often referred to as the ‘hunger hormone’, functions to increase appetite, signaling the brain when the body needs to consume food.
 On the other hand, leptin serves as a ‘fullness hormone’, conveying messages of satiety to the brain, indicating when the body has had enough to eat.

 However, imbalances in these hormones can cause overeating and difficulty losing weight.
 For instance, leptin resistance, characterized by the body’s inability to heed leptin’s satiety signals, often occurs in obesity, leading to overeating and challenges in weight management.
+Leptin resistance can also result in more weight gain due to increased hunger.
 Maintaining a moderate body weight, prioritizing quality sleep, and incorporating a protein-rich diet can mitigate the effects of these hormones, thus regulating hunger cues.

 Thyroid Hormones and Metabolism